 citizens participating in initiatives that resulted in positive state-society engagement in 2016

-Everyone deserves to participate in their own governance, but often those who are poor and marginalized are left out.
+Everyone deserves to participate in their own governance, but often those who are challenged by poverty and marginalization are left out.

-Pact helps people who may lack resources, education or influence exercise their voice through education, networking, coalition-building and advocacy.
-Our tools and strategies connect people with their public servants, enable them to track their activity and efficiency, and give communities a voice in policymaking and priorities.
+Pact helps people who may lack resources, information or influence to exercise their voice through education, networking, coalition-building and advocacy.
+Our tools and strategies connect people with public servants, enable them to track their activity and efficiency, and give communities a say in policymaking and priorities.

 Likewise, Pact also works directly with host government officials, legislators, local government councils and key ministries to devise ways to share information, decisions, plans and progress reports with communities.